 If you’re wondering where to buy coffee tables in Singapore and are on the hunt for designer pieces in a range of styles and silhouettes, then Black & Walnut is definitely worth a visit.
 From chic and contemporary to more classic designs, the store’s pieces come mainly in American walnut wood, with natural marble and basalt tabletops, and in round, racetrack oval or rectangular shapes.

 “It’s vital to define your needs; how much surface space do you need?
-Make sure you measure the height of your sofa seat height.
+Make sure you measure the height of your sofa seat.
 Any form of side table should be the same height or even lower than your sofa seat height.
 As a general rule, when thinking about size, the table should be between a half and two-thirds the length of the side of the couch it will be facing.
 Then there’s the shape: an oval or round shape is more inviting, while a rectangular shape pairs well with longer couches.

 “There are plenty of considerations when choosing material.
 Marble tops exude class and opulence while wood is durable, reliable and accommodating to any room style.
 Marble, granite and slate coffee tables look best when paired with hardwood floors or muted rugs, while industrial or structural themes pair well with metal coffee tables.
 If you plan to move the table around often, choose one that’s lightweight.
 Families with children should pick a material that can handle scratches.”